poppynorthing/pere_temporal_genomics/variant_filtering.md

     # report per-individual heterozyosity and Fis
     vcftools --gzvcf $VCF --het --out vcf_stats/vcf.2
 ```
 Then, I looked at these data in R v4.4.1.
-This is a script modified from Jessica A. Rick's (Bioinformatics for Conservation course)[https://jessicarick.github.io/bioinformatics-for-conservation/docs/folder/5-variant-filtering/].
+This is a script modified from Jessica A. Rick's [Bioinformatics for Conservation course[(https://jessicarick.github.io/bioinformatics-for-conservation/docs/folder/5-variant-filtering/).
 ```
 # VCF Statistics
-# Modified from JR Rick
+# Modified from JA Rick

 library(tidyverse)